kirafoxy/kirafoxy/README.md

 ### :woman_technologist: About Me :
 My name is Kira Fox!
-I am a beginner front-end developer in Moscow 🌆
+I am a front-end developer in Moscow 🌆

  - 💻Currently, I am learning everything that interests me to create - for my convenience or for beauty in this world of technology,
  - :zap: In my free time, I draw pictures, play sports, read books and watch anime, create tattoos